 The social media co-ordinator should understand the brand, the USPs, the company dynamics and, most importantly, the audience and what appeals to them.
 They need to use their creative brain to come up with initiatives to engage the customer and attract more people to like the page, to follow the tweets, to subscribe to the channel, to like, comment and share.
 Of course, it is vitally important for the co-ordinator to understands the tone to use, to know what is acceptable to post and what IS NOT…

-If you are reading this as an estate agent and thinking of incorporating social media into your marketing plan, or improving your social media offering, please get in touch, I’d love to discuss the pros and pros with you.
-For anyone looking for a career in the property industry, with a good knowledge of social media platforms, please drop me a line or send over your CV, our team is expanding and we are always on the look out for exceptional new team members!
+If you are reading this as an estate agent and thinking of incorporating social media into your marketing plan, or improving your offering, please get in touch, I’d love to discuss the pros and pros of social media for estate agents with you.

 Jane Gardner, FARLA, MNAEA